PhuongNgocNguyen/vlm-active-learning/README.md

 This repository is the official implementation of "Leveraging Vision-Language Models as Weak Annotators in Active Learning".

-The codebase is built upon the ISOAL implementation: https://github.com/matsuo-shinnosuke/ISOAL
+The codebase is built as a research extension of the original ISOAL
+implementation:
+https://github.com/matsuo-shinnosuke/ISOAL

 ## Main Additions